rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  and they start getting closer to the crowds of people who had camped there overnight waiting
 *  for this aid to come.
 *  And when the people see the trucks coming, they're very desperate.
+*  They surround them.
-*  They surround them, they get on top of them.
+*  They get on top of them.
 *  And then at some point, Israeli soldiers start firing shots.
 *  And then it turned violent very fast.
 *  And it ended with 118 Palestinians dead and 760 injured.